-Purchasing a .CA domain name is quick and easy.
+Buying a .CA domain name is quick and easy.

-Choose a registrar
+2. Choose a registrar

 Tips for choosing a registrar

 Determine which services you require

 You may want services like email hosting or support offered in French, so find out what each registrar offers.
 Remember, if you registered your .CA domain name as an individual you have free WHOIS privacy protection already included.

 Seek out customer reviews and testimonials, and ask friends or colleagues for a recommendation.
 You may find that some registrars come highly recommended by your peers.
 If you make a mistake, you can always transfer your .CA domain to another registrar.

 Shop around to get a good understanding of how much your domain name, and additional services, will cost.
 Registrars may offer bundles, packages, or special promotions.
 Keep in mind that cheapest isn’t always necessarily best.